10nc0/BlueDream/README.md

 > *"If you were supposed to log something every day for a month and forgot 7 days — does your current system know you forgot?
 Can it show you exactly which 7 days?"*

-The *mīzān* holds level.
-The feather does the work.

 Identity, in this system, is the pattern that emerges from what was recorded — not a claim, but a ledger.

 ---